-We had to be at the ferry terminal in Copenhagen at a certain time so as not to miss our onward journey to Oslo.
-Therefore, we were instructed to arrive there in time.
-But the ferry crossing with Stena Line from Sassnitz to Trelleborg in southern Sweden was the optimal solution.
-It was time to get up early to drive from the manor Bömitz to the ferry port in Sassnitz.
-The morning ferry departs at 8: 00 PM.
-So we passed most of the track at a time when most people are still asleep.
-Free ride so!
+We had to be at the ferry terminal in Copenhagen at a certain time in order not to miss our onward journey to Oslo.
+So we had to get there on time.
+The ferry crossing with Stena Line from Sassnitz to Trelleborg in southern Sweden was the ideal solution.
+It was necessary to get up early to drive from the manor Bömitz to the ferry port in Sassnitz.
+The morning ferry departs at 8:00 a.m.
+So we passed most of the route at a time when most people are still sleeping.
+So free travel!

 On board the "Sassnitz"

 We had received our tickets from Stena Line via email and only needed to show them when entering the terminal and exchange them for a boarding pass.
 Simple.
 The entrance to the ferry is just as easy, and our car is the last one in line on the car deck of the "Sassnitz".
 This makes it easy to find it quickly when you arrive: just go back on deck 5 until you can't continue.